library(slendr)

 Is the second of those two statistics “much more negative” than the first, as expected assuming introgression from Neanderthals into Europeans?

-Part 4: Detecting Neanderthal admixture in Europeans v2.0
+Exercise 7: Detecting Neanderthal admixture in Europeans v2.0

 The fact that we don’t get something equivalent to a p-value in these kinds of simulations is generally not a problem, because we’re often interested in establishing a trend of a statistic under various conditions, and understanding when and how its expected value behaves in a certain way.
 If statistical noise is a problem, we work around this by computing a statistic on multiple simulation replicates or even increasing the sample sizes.